Dirichlet-Neumann learning algorithm for solving elliptic interface problems: Numerical Experiments

 \autoref{table-Xmp1-error-profiles} shows the error profiles $| \hat{u}(x,y;\theta) - u(x,y) |$ of different methods in a typical simulation, while the relative $L^2$ errors (mean $\pm$ standard deviation over 5 independent runs) are displayed in \autoref{table-Xmp1-relative-errors}.
 Clearly, the elliptic interface problem \eqref{NumXmp1-Circle} with high-contrast coefficient $(c_1,c_2)=(1,10^3)$ can be solved with desired accuracy through the use of the DeepDDM scheme \cite{li2020deep}, however, it fails to be effective when the coefficient degenerates to the case of $(c_1,c_2)=$ $(1,1)$.
 On the other hand, our proposed methods can achieve promising performance no matter $c_1\ll c_2$ or $c_1=c_2$.

-More specifically, when solving the Dirichlet subproblem using neural networks, the trained model is often found to satisfy the underlying equations but for overfitted boundary condition (see \autoref{table-Xmp1-graderror-profiles}).
+More specifically, when solving the Dirichlet subproblem using neural networks, the trained model is often found to satisfy the underlying equations but exhibit erroneous Neumann traces (see \autoref{table-Xmp1-graderror-profiles}).
 As such, a direct computation of $\nabla \hat{u}(x,y;\theta)$ at interface would lead to an erroneous right-hand-side term in \eqref{Err-Intfc-DNLM-DeepDDM}, which explains the failure of DeepDDM when $c_1 = c_2$.
 On the contrary, our methods is based on the variational formulation of \eqref{DirichletSubProb-BndryPenalty-StrongForm} and \eqref{IntfcProb-DN-DirichletSubProb-StrongForm} with vanishing terms $\hat{u}_1^{[k]}$ and $u_1^{[k]}$, \textit{i.e.},

 which allows the flux transmission without evaluating $\nabla \hat{u}^{[k]}_1$ at interface, and therefore substantially differs from other deep learning-based methods (see section \ref{Section-RelatedWork}).
 The experimental results in \autoref{table-Xmp1-graderror-profiles} further demonstrate that our proposed algorithms are still effective in the presence of erroneous flux data.
-Furthermore, it can be inferred from \eqref{Err-Intfc-DNLM-DeepDDM-Xmp1} that the Neumann subproblem solver could benefit from a good approximation of $\nabla u_1^{[k]}$ inside the subregion $\Omega_1$, and hence DNLA (PINNs) empirically performs better than DNLA (deep Ritz) (see \autoref{table-Xmp1-error-profiles}).
+Furthermore, it can be inferred from \eqref{Err-Intfc-DNLM-DeepDDM-Xmp1} that the Neumann subproblem solver could benefit from a good approximation of $\nabla u_1^{[k]}$ inside the subdomain $\Omega_1$, and hence DNLA (PINNs) empirically performs better than DNLA (deep Ritz) (see \autoref{table-Xmp1-error-profiles}).